jatkin-wasti/python_FizzBuzz_OOP/README.md

 - Allow for users to input which numbers to substitute for "Fizz" and "Buzz"
 ## Solution
 ### FizzBuzz class
+- This class is the parent class which defaults the fizz and buzz values to 3 and 5 respectively
+- It has a fizzbuzz_checker method that takes a number and checks if it meets the FizzBuzz conditions (i.e. is it a multiple of both of them)
+- Depending on the result, it either returns the "FizzBuzz" string or the passed number
 ```
 class FizzBuzz:
     def __init__(self):